GaloisInc/BESSPIN-Tool-Suite/besspin/cwesEvaluation/informationLeakage/README.md

 [description](https://samate.nist.gov/BF/Classes/IEXModel.html) on NIST's bugs framework page is a useful starting point for learning more.

-For more details about the scoring approach, please refer to [the Bessping philosophy docuemnt](../../../docs/cwesEvaluation/besspinPhilosophy.md).
+For more details about the scoring approach, please refer to [the Besspin philosophy document](../../../docs/cwesEvaluation/besspinPhilosophy.md).

 ---